The general settings define the logging parameters of your capture session along with managing accounts.

 Source – select the timecode source from the drop-down list.Note

 The list of available timecode sources depends on the current capture source selected.

 The "PC clock" option means no timecode from the input device and any device-based timecode source is available.
 The local PC time will be used for generating timecode.
 This timecode source supports only the "Free run" processing option.

-Timecode type – choose the required timecode type to be for capturing session between DF (Drop-frame) and NDF (Non-drop-frame) options.Note
+Timecode type – choose the required timecode type for capturing session from DF (Drop-frame) and NDF (Non-drop-frame) options.Note

 Please note that drop-frame timecode only matters in the case of NTSC video.
 When using PAL video formats NDF is the default option.